nilscox/express-extra/docs/api.md

 - authorizer: the authorizer function or array
 - message (optional): the error message if an authorizer function fails by returning false

+The created authorizer always returns a Promise.
 If the authorizer is an array, it will be treated as a logical and.

 ### Logical not